 If you're feeling a little melancholy about winter's departure, here are FIVE reasons to cheer up and head to The Bird for some spring skiing.

 #1: Spring is a Great Time to Learn at Snowbird

 Forget chilly temps, thick jackets and snug mittens.
 April and May are the absolute best time to learn how to ski or snowboard.
 Just book a lesson with Snowbird's awesome Mountain School.
 April is typically a warmer and sunnier month to head up the canyon and if you are just learning, it will be a far more pleasant experience if you aren't battling the cold or struggling to figure out how to layer for success.
 This is especially true for young children.
 If you are wanting to teach kiddos, spring is the absolute best time to do so.
 They will be far more successful when there are fewer people and warmer temps.

 Snowbird Mountain School begins to wind down in mid-April.
-Beginning April 11th, private lessons remain available into May with advance booking.
+Private lessons remain available into May with advance booking.
 Be sure to call ahead and reserve a spot.
 Conditions and staffing may dictate availability so it's best to reserve well in advance.
 More info here.

 #2: The Legendary Spring Dump(s)